-Virological surveillance using tests described in the Terrestrial Manual can be conducted:
+Virological surveillance can be conducted:

-- a) to identify virus circulation in at risk populations; - b) to confirm clinically suspect cases; - c) to follow up positive serological results; - d) to better characterize the genotype of circulating virus in a country or zone.

-4. Sentinel animals
+- a) to identify virus transmission in at risk populations; - b) to confirm clinically suspected cases; - c) to follow up positive serological results; - d) to better characterise the genotype of circulating virus in a country or zone. - 4.
+Sentinel animals distribution of AHSV.
+In addition, sentinel equid programmes allow the timing and dynamics of infections to be observed.

 Sentinel animals are a form of targeted surveillance with a prospective study design.
-They comprise groups of unexposed equids that are not vaccinated and are managed at fixed locations and observed and sampled regularly to detect new infections with AHSV.
+They comprise groups of unexposed equids that have not been vaccinated and are managed at fixed locations and observed and tested regularly to detect new infections with AHSV.

-The primary purpose of a sentinel equid programme is to detect infections with AHSV occurring at a particular place, for instance sentinel groups may be located on the boundaries of infected zones to detect changes in distribution of AHSV.
-In addition, sentinel equid programmes allow the timing and dynamics of infections to be observed.
+The primary purpose of a sentinel equid programme is to detect infections with AHSV occurring at a particular place, for instance sentinel groups may be located on the boundaries of infected zones to detect changes in